otriscon/llm-structured-output/README.md

 ### Benchmarks

-- The following tests were perfomed on an Apple Studio with an M2 Ultra (24 core) with 192GB of RAM using MLX version 0.9.0.
+- The following tests were perfomed on an Apple Studio with an M2 Ultra (24 core) with 192GB of RAM using MLX version 0.9.0, with models converted to MLX format.

 - The results are the average of 5 runs on a simple data extraction task with a 127-token prompt.